P-p-H-d/mlib/README.md

 ### M-MEMPOOL

 > [!NOTE]
-> This header is obsolete: `M_USE_POOL` should be used instead to pass custom memory context to containers.
+> This header is obsolete: `M_USE_CONTEXT` should be used instead to pass custom memory context to containers.

 This header is for generating specialized and optimized memory pools: it will generate specialized functions to allocate and free only one kind of an object.